 Division of Child Protection and Permanency Contracted Programs

-The YMCA of Greater Monmouth County is the Supportive Visitation Services (SVS) service provider for Monmouth and Ocean Counties per the New Jersey Department of Children and Families.
+The YMCA of the Jersey Shore is the Supportive Visitation Services (SVS) service provider for Monmouth and Ocean Counties per the New Jersey Department of Children and Families.

 SVS, as designed and managed by the Division of Family & Community Partnerships, Office of Family Preservation & Reunification, provides therapeutic and supportive visitation facilitated by a mental health professional or a specially trained specialist to families that have experienced separation as a safety intervention.
 Recipients are families involved with DCP&P whose children, from birth up to age 17, are in out-of-home placements and working toward reunification, Kinship Legal Guardianship (KLG), or adoption.
 Components include pre-visit prep, the visit, and post visit debrief at the least restrictive settling possible based on assessment, DCF Parent-Child Visitation Planning Tool, and family’s request including Family Home, Kin, or Resource Parent’s Home, Park, Library, etc., The agency’s office, or the family’s DCP&P office.